Healthdirect Free Australian health advice you can count on.

 Who should follow a gluten-free diet?

-If you have medically diagnosed coeliac disease you must follow a strict gluten-free diet for your whole life.
+The only way to manage medically diagnosed coeliac disease is to follow a strict, lifelong gluten-free diet.
 This is because your sensitivity to gluten will never disappear.
-Every time you eat gluten, even in very small amounts, it will cause damage to your small bowel.
+Gluten will cause damage to your small bowel every time you eat it, even in tiny amounts.

-It’s a good idea to seek guidance about following a gluten-free diet from a dietitian, especially if you have other medical conditions or dietary requirements.
+It's a good idea to seek guidance from a dietitian about following a gluten-free diet, especially if you have other health conditions or dietary requirements.

 A dietitian can:

-You can find an Accredited Practising Dietitian through the Dietitians Australia website.
+You can find an Accredited Practising Dietitian through Dietitians Australia.

 What foods can I eat on a gluten-free diet?